 Graduate Program - Developmental Graduate Program

-The Department of Psychology offers graduate study leading to the M.A. degree in Psychological Sciences (including social, cognitive, and biological psychology) and in Developmental Psychology, and to the Ph.D. degree in Psychological Sciences, Developmental Psychology, and Clinical Psychology.
+The Department of Psychology offers graduate study leading to the M.A. and Ph.D. degree in Developmental Psychology.
 We believe that a quality graduate education involves close working relationships between faculty and individual students.
 A high faculty-to-student ratio and small class size characterize our graduate programs.
 In addition, each student works with at least one faculty member as a means of gaining valuable teaching, research and professional experience.
 There are many opportunities for individualized study and experience in research directed readings, and supervised teaching.
 A committee, representing the student’s interests, assists in planning an appropriate graduate program for each student.

 All applications are due by December 31st.

 The developmental program offers training in social, cognitive, and psycho-biological development.
 Focused on children from infancy through adolescence, concentrated study is available in the areas of play, communicative competence, emotional development, friendship evolution, peer relations, learning, and information processing.
 Students become well versed in developmental theory and methodology, and actively involved in research.
 Besides offering applied experience with preschool children in the department’s Child Study Center, the program provides opportunities to work with developmentally disabled and gerontological populations at the Maine and Eastern Maine Medical Centers.
 (Faculty: Cobo-Lewis, Eilers, Erdley, Hayes, LaFreniere).

 The developmental program has strong ties with the developmental/clinical track of the clinical program for students who wish to become scientist-practitioners.